 How ForrestBrown deliver value to large companies

-We provide a bespoke consultancy service for large companies that can include managing the full R&D tax credit claim or focusing on a specific aspect of the RDEC claim process.
+We provide a bespoke service for large companies that can include managing the full R&D tax credit claim or focusing on a specific aspect of the RDEC claim process.

 Sometimes large companies that are already claiming R&D tax credits ask us to focus our expertise on a specific aspect of their claim process.
 For example:

 - An analysis of your current record-keeping processes and improvement recommendations.
-You might like to read an example of A ForrestBrown record-keeping project in action.
+You might like to read an example of a ForrestBrown record-keeping project in action.

-The specific service we provide will depend on your business, and the specific challenge you face.
+The specific service we provide will depend on your business and the specific challenge you face.

 Ultimately, our consultancy service frees up your internal resources by working efficiently, keeping your input to a minimum.
-It gives you the confidence that your RDEC claim is optimised and your relationship with HMRC is protected.
+It gives you confidence that your RDEC claim is optimised and your relationship with HMRC is protected.